The Banks, Cincinnati: History

 On November 1, 2007, Cincinnati City Council and Hamilton County approved of the project.
 Groundbreaking took place on April 2, 2008.
 The first phase, which opened in summer of 2011, included Current at the Banks, a building containing 300 apartment units atop 96,000 square feet of street-level retail space.

 Phase II of The Banks broke ground in the summer of 2013, including projects with 300 apartment units, more than 60,000 square feet of street level retail, and more than 400 parking spaces along Vine Street between Second Street and Freedom Way.

 According to a 2012 study of Phase I by The University of Cincinnati Economic Center, it was estimated that The Banks would have an ongoing economic impact of $91.6 million, as well as generating $556 million in construction-based impact.
 Upon completion, The Banks would be the region's largest mixed-use development and would house more than 3,000 residents.
 The City of Cincinnati, Hamilton County, and a joint venture between Carter and The Dawson Co. formed The Banks Public Private Partnership to secure funding and develop the project.

+The SkyStar Wheel was scheduled to open at The Banks on August 31, 2018, but was delayed until September 1, 2018 due to weather.
+It opened to help celebrate the Banks' ten-year anniversary and was located across from the National Underground Railroad Freedom Center.
+The wheel remained open at this location until March 1, 2020.
+On July 2, 2019, it was announced that the owners, SkyView Partners, planned to return to the area and install a permanent 180 ft observation wheel set to open by March 5, 2021.
+However, the company indicated in December 2020 they had put the plans on hold due to the COVID-19 pandemic.